mohamadahmadisadr/mohamadahmadisadr.github.io/index.md

 ### EXPERIENCE

 **Android Developer**<br>
+- Led the design and architecture of a modular Android application, improving scalability and maintainability by implementing design patterns and best practices.
 Kanoon Farhangi Amoozesh Ghalamchi, Tehran, Iran - *(2022-08 – 2024-07)*
 - Implemented advanced CI/CD pipelines using Jenkins and Gradle, reducing deployment times by 50% and enhancing code quality.